junxit/us-congress-bills-115/metadata.md

 - 2017-07-28 — Introduced in House
 - 2017-07-28 — Introduced in House
 - 2017-07-28 — Referred to the House Committee on Natural Resources.
+- 2017-08-17 — Referred to the Subcommittee on Federal Lands.
+- 2017-10-11 — Subcommittee Hearings Held.
+- 2017-11-29 — Committee Consideration and Mark-up Session Held.
+- 2017-11-29 — Subcommittee on Federal Lands Discharged.
+- 2017-11-30 — Committee Consideration and Mark-up Session Held.
+- 2017-11-30 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2018-02-15 — Placed on the Union Calendar, Calendar No. 426.
+- 2018-02-15 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-565.
+- 2018-02-15 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-565.